Celebrity Coach Trip series 3

-Celebrity Coach Trip 3 was the third series of Celebrity Coach Trip, a British Channel 4 travel reality TV show.
-It aired from 16 to 27 January 2012.
+Celebrity Coach Trip 3 was the third season of Celebrity Coach Trip, a British Channel 4 travel reality TV show.
+It aired from 16 January 2012.
+The series took place across the Mediterranean, starting off in Ljubljana, Slovenia.
+Famous passengers during the third season included Paul Burrell, the former butler to Princess Diana, and former Tory MP Edwina Currie.

+Production

 Filming for the series took place from the 4th to the 18th of July 2011.
 The least popular couples were voted off and the remaining couple received a £1000 prize for charity.
-Series 3 of Coach Trip took place across the Mediterranean, beginning in Trieste, Italy and continuing to Ljubljana, Slovenia.

 Voting system

 The Voting system on this series was: